 Sharing is Not Always Caring

-It’s only natural for children to want to share with each other.
+It’s only natural for children to want to share.
 Sharing creates bonds and connections that result in the forming of friendships.
 However, when trying to avoid the coronavirus, sharing snacks and drinks isn’t always the best way to go.
 Sharing is not always caring.
 And food allergy children already know this to be the case.
 Children that are on strict diets recognize the importance of keeping themselves separate.
 Today, with schools beginning to open back up and children returning to their normal lives, knowing when not to share a cookie, or take a sip of someone else’s juice box, is a huge advantage.